vladimirkoba/tarantool-java/README.md

 * A discovery task always uses an active client connection to get the nodes list.
   It's in your responsibility to provide a function availability as well as a consistent nodes list on all instances you initially set or obtain from the task.
+* Every address which is unmatched with `host[:port]` pattern will be filtered out from the target addresses list.
 * If some error occurs while a discovery task is running then this task will be aborted without any after-effects for next task executions.
 These cases, for instance, are a wrong function result (see discovery function contract) or a broken connection.